Overview of REST API specification formats

 When I introduced REST APIs, I mentioned that REST APIs follow an architectural style, not a specific standard.
-However, there are several REST specifications that have been developed to try to provide some standards about how REST APIs are described.
-The three most popular REST API specifications are as follows: Swagger (formally called Open API), RAML, and API Blueprint.
+Several REST specifications were initially developed to provide standards in the way that REST APIs are described.
+The initial three specs were OpenAPI (formerly called Swagger), RAML, and API Blueprint.

-© 2017, Tom Johnson
+About Tom Johnson

 I'm an API technical writer based in the Seattle area.
 On this blog, I write about topics related to technical writing and communication — such as software documentation, API documentation, AI, information architecture, content strategy, writing processes, plain language, tech comm careers, and more.
 Check out my API documentation course if you're looking for more info about documenting APIs.
 Or see my posts on AI and AI course section for more on the latest in AI and tech comm.